MohamedAliBouajila/ReactJs-Admin-Panel/README.md

-# Getting Started with Create React App
+# ReactJs Admin Panel

-Fancyn, Modern admin panel
+Fancy, Modern admin panel using ReactJs and SCSS.

+# ToDo:
+ - make it responsive

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).